wacncontent/CustomizeTool/output/articles/batch/batch-dotnet-get-started.md

 - The NuGet assemblies:

 	1. After you create your project in Visual Studio, right-click the project in **Solution Explorer** and choose **Manage NuGet Packages**.
-Search online for **Azure.Batch** and then click **Install** to install the Microsoft Azure Batch package and dependencies.
+Search online for **Azure.Batch** and then click **Install** to install the Windows Azure Batch package and dependencies.

 	2. Search online for **WindowsAzure.Storage** and then click **Install** to install the Azure Storage package and dependencies.

-> [AZURE.TIP] This tutorial makes use of some of the core Batch concepts discussed in [API basics for Azure Batch](batch-api-basics.md), highly recommended reading for those new to Batch.
+> [AZURE.TIP] This tutorial makes use of some of the core Batch concepts discussed in [API basics for Azure Batch](/documentation/articles/batch-api-basics), highly recommended reading for those new to Batch.

 ## Step 1: Create and upload the support files